-The first installation of an EPS Direct line has been running for 12 months in the TMW Technology Center.
+The first installation of an EPS Generation 3 Cell has been running for 12 months in the TMW Technology Center.
 We have carefully collected operation and performance data, tested the line’s new features and controls, and painstakingly analyzed its total costs of operation.
 This update is a summary report of that work.

 EPS OPERATING COSTS